Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

 The framework of optimistic online learning is very powerful for designing adaptive methods, in that the adaptivity quantity $D_T = \sum_{t=1}^{T} \norm{\ellb_t - \m_{t}}_{\infty}^2$ is very general and can be specialized flexibly with different configurations of feedback loss $\ellb_t$ and optimism $\m_t$.
-In our case, we specialize Optimistic Hedge in the following way to make the meta-regret compatible with the desired gradient-variation quantity. \begin{itemize} \item The feedback loss $\ellb_t \in \R^N$ is set as the linearized surrogate loss: for each $i \in [N]$,
+To achieve the desired gradient-variation dynamic regret, we need to investigate the online ensemble structure carefully.
+To this end, we specialize Optimistic Hedge in the following way to make the meta-regret compatible with the desired gradient-variation quantity. \begin{itemize} \item The feedback loss $\ellb_t \in \R^N$ is set as the linearized surrogate loss: